microsoft/fabric-toolbox/README.md

 # Fabric Toolbox

 Fabric toolbox is a repository of tools, tempalates, queries and other artifacts that can help make you successful with Microsoft Fabric.
-This repository will be populated over time as we get closer to the official release of Microsoft Fabric.
+This repository will be ever-growing as we develop new tools and accelerators.

 ## Contributing